rootVIII/queryFS/README.md

-### queryFS - recursively query a Linux/Unix file system
+### queryFS - recursively query a Linux/Unix file system by substring or permissions

 ###### Get the project: